 In addition to the General Rules pertaining to Entrance Requirements, specific requirements apply to instructional programmes offered in this department and these are set out under Entry requirements and Selection procedure, below.

 b.
-Working While Studying
+Working while Studying

-Work whilst studying is not supported by the Department for any full time student.
-The part-time Bachelor of Technology offering is the only offering that accommodates a reduced study load and may allow for working while studying.
+Work whilst studying is not supported by the Department for any full-time student.

 c.
-Academic Work Done During the Semester/ Year
+Academic work done during the Semester/ Year

 This section is to be read in conjunction with Section 7 - Assessment rules